cul/ldpd-hyacinth/README.md

-bundle exec rake hyacinth:setup:config_files # Set up required config files bundle exec rake db:migrate # Run database migrations bundle exec rake jetty:clean # Download and unpack a new Hyacinth hydra-jetty instance bundle exec rake jetty:start # Start jetty (which includes Fedora and Solr, running on port 9983) bundle exec rake hyacinth:fedora:reload_cmodels # Import required content models into Fedora bundle exec rake db:seed # Set up default data (including default users) rails s -p 3000 # Start the application using rails server
+bundle exec rake hyacinth:setup:config_files # Set up required config files bundle exec rake db:migrate # Run database migrations bundle exec rake jetty:clean # Download and unpack a new Hyacinth hydra-jetty instance bundle exec rake jetty:start # Start jetty, which includes Fedora and Solr, running on port 9983.
+This will take a minute. bundle exec rake hyacinth:fedora:reload_cmodels # Import required content models into Fedora (Note: It is safe to ignore any "404 Resource Not Found" output messages encountered during this step.
+These are expected because the content models do not already exist in Fedora and therefore cannot be found.) bundle exec rake db:seed # Set up default data (including default users) rails s -p 3000 # Start the application using rails server
 ```

-Then navigate to http://localhost:3000 in your browser and log in using the "Email" method.
+Then navigate to http://localhost:3000 in your browser and sign in using the "Email" method.

 **Default admin credentials:**